Be a Part of the Action, Join the Fun

 So Many Choices

 I would love to give you a list of all the different places your student can get involved, but FSU literally has over 600 Recognized Student Organizations on campus.
-Your student can walk over to the Oglesby Union for more information or this website will help – if not overwhelm you.
+Your student can check for more information on this website.
 There are always flyers and signs around campus as well.

 Below is a list of some popular clubs/organizations.